joes0451/SDKManager/ReadMe.txt

 Go into config.properties and fill in your paths to Java and the SDK that you want to manage.

+** Note **
+    In new versions of the SDK
+    cmdline-tools/bin/avdmanager list device
+    does not work, but now you can add the old
+    'tools' package and that version works.

+    Go into config.properties and set 'use_tools_bin_directory' to "true" and 'include_obsolete' to "true" to get it to include the old 'tools' package.

 Setting up your Android SDK for the first time:

 The latest SDK version: